Inflation in theories with broken diffeomorphisms: DYNAMICAL SYSTEM ANALYSIS

 In the last sections we have derived the TDiff primordial power-spectrum and also studied the compatibility of the datasets with the prediction of the TDiff models.
 So far we have concentrated ourselves in the slow-roll approximation, being the post-inflationary dynamics completely unexplored.
 The typical Diff models often feature oscillations of the inflaton around the minimum of the potential after the slow-roll regime which are related to the post-inflationary reheating phase.
 However, as we have seen, the TDiff theories showcase non-trivial behaviors, especially, the constraint \eqref{eq:Tcov const} that fixes the new physical degree of freedom $Y$.
 Therefore, we cannot expect a standard evolution for the inflaton after the end of slow-roll.
 In particular, the constraint plays a major role in the analysis because it drastically modifies the dynamics.
 The substitution of equation \eqref{eq:Hk plaw} into \eqref{eq:Tcov const} yields the following form:

 where $c_\rho=\text{const.}$ Note here that the quantity within brackets on the left-hand side cannot change its sign upon specifying $V(\phi)$, $\alpha$ and $c_\rho$.
 That is, the kinetic regime cannot be connected with the potential regime during the evolution of the system.
-As a consequence, the TDiff theory cannot lead to oscillations after a slow-roll phase, whenever the minimum potential energy vanishes i.e. $V_{\rm min}=0$.
+As a consequence, the TDiff theory cannot lead to oscillations after a slow-roll phase, whenever the minimum potential energy vanishes, i.e. $V_{\rm min}=0$.
 This is rather significant compared to the Diff phenomenology, where the above equation is trivially satisfied.
+Notice that this conclusion has been reached only for this particular framework in which there is a universal volume factor for both the kinetic and potential terms in action \eqref{eq:actionphi}, a power-law for this volume function \eqref{eq:plaw} and $V_{\rm min}=0$.
 Therefore, we shall carefully study which models are in principle compatible with slow-roll, i. e. potential domination.
 Moreover, the field should still satisfy the constraint after the end of inflation, new behaviors for the post-inflationary phase are expected.

 In light of this novel phenomenology, in the present section we aim to comprehend better the involved dynamics during the inflationary epoch and immediately afterwards.
 That is, we want to address the study of the resulting TDiff dynamical systems.
 For this purpose, let us now analyze the ODEs system that rules the evolution of the involved fields, namely the inflaton $\phi$ and $Y$, and the universe via the Hubble parameter $H$.
 We recall that $\alpha V(\phi)>0$, in order to have a positive potential energy density in $\rho$ \eqref{eq:rho TDiff plaw} during slow-roll.
 For the sake of simplicity, we will consider a non-vanishing as well as positive potential, so that $\alpha>0$.